NethermindEth/Forta-Agents/Umee-Bots/High-Gas-Use/README.md

 ## Description

-This bot detects transactions in which high amount of gas is used.
+This bot detects transactions in which high amount of gas is used and specified accounts are involved.

 The accounts that are needed to be monitored must be added inside the `monitoredAddresses` array in `src/agent.config.ts` file.